Alessandro Milesi (footballer)

-Alessandro Milesi (born 21 December 1999) is a Peruvian professional footballer currently playing as a defender or midfielder for Club Atlético Grau in Piura, a team competing in Peruvian First Division.
+Alessandro Milesi (born 21 December 1999) is a Peruvian professional footballer currently playing as a defender or midfielder for Club Cusco FC in Cusco, a team competing in Peruvian First Division.

 Career

 He spent two years with the under-19 team of Brescia.
 During the 2018–19 season, Milesi trained with Brescia's senior squad and was named to the bench for two Serie B matches.

-In February 2019 he was loaned to Sicula Leonzio in Serie C, making two appearances against Vibonese and Casertana.
+In February 2019, he was loaned to Sicula Leonzio in Serie C, making two appearances against Vibonese and Casertana.

-In September 2019 he signed a three-month contract with Miami FC in the newly-formed National Independent Soccer Association.
+In September 2019, he signed a three-month contract with Miami FC in the newly-formed National Independent Soccer Association.

-In July 2020 he signed a one-year contract with Sliema Wanderers in the Maltese Premier League where he played 23 matches and scored two goasl.
+In July 2020, he signed a one-year contract with Sliema Wanderers in the Maltese Premier League where he played 23 matches and scored two goals.

-In 2021 he signed for San Martin in Lima Peru where he had 5 appeareances before suffering an ACL rupture.
+In 2021, he signed for San Martin in Lima Peru where he had 5 appearances before suffering an ACL rupture.

-In December 15, 2022 he joined Club Atlético Grau in Piura, a team which competes in Peruvian 1st Division.
+On 15 December 2022, he joined Club Atlético Grau in Piura, a team which competes in Peruvian 1st Division.

+On 15 December 2023, he joined Alianza Atletico in Sullana, which competes in Peruvian 1st Division.

+On 15 December 2024, he joined Cusco FC in Cusco, which competes in Peruvian 1st Division and qualified for local Peruvian playoffs of Copa Sudamericana.